Self-Responsibility: Owning Your Experience

 Owning our experience comes from our capacity to be present and often to sit with stresses that feel uncomfortable, taking the time to allow us to discern what our authentic response is.
 Part of the vulnerability in this comes from the thought that sitting in tension like this is not good and the urge to escape it as quickly as possible can be strong.

-When are able to remain present and sit in this discomfort, we have the opportunity for deeper meeting with ourselves and deeper communication with the other to take place.
+When we are able to remain present and sit in this discomfort, we have the opportunity for deeper meeting with ourselves and deeper communication with the other to take place.

 Examples of Owning your Experience